 G-CCZX Robin DR400/180 Regent

-Performance and handling are noticeably more sporty.
-Though still benign and easy to fly, ZX’s 125kt cruise speed means that things happen notably faster than in KO and IO, so ZX is not normally used for the early stages of training.
+Outwardly similar to IO and OS, ZX is in reality a very different animal.
+With a larger engine (180hp), performance and handling are noticeably more sporty.
+Though still benign and easy to fly, ZX’s 125kt cruise speed means that things happen notably faster than in KO, IO and OS, so ZX is not normally used for the early stages of training.